Saturday, April 24, 2010

 While on one hand, this book is bound to generate a feeling of deja vu for seasoned Amit Chaudhuri readers, on another hand - it is perhaps more contemporary, mature and deeper in its subject and takeaways rather than being predominantly anecdotal and stylish.

 All in all, a very Bengali and a very English and a very global book.
-A recommended read for those who had once smiled and laughed and speculated and contemplated between the lines of Strange and Sublime Address, although A New World is decidedly slower if you go by the pace of the narrative.
+A recommended read for those who had once smiled and speculated between the lines of A Strange and Sublime Address, although A New World is decidedly slower if you go by the pace of the narrative.

-For the others, I would suggest this be a second Amit Chaudhuri novel.”
+For others, I would suggest this be a second Amit Chaudhuri novel.

 Thursday, August 6, 2009